codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

 **$builder->where()**

-This function enables you to set **WHERE** clauses using one of four
+This method enables you to set **WHERE** clauses using one of five
 methods:

-.. note:: All values passed to this function are escaped automatically,
+.. note:: All values passed to this method are escaped automatically,
     producing safer queries, except when using a custom string.

 .. note:: ``$builder->where()`` accepts an optional third parameter.
 If you set it to